 Stool Occult Blood Testing

 This is one type of screening test for the detection of colorectal (bowel) cancer.
-This test of three separate stool samples is recommended every 2 years for both men and women over age 50.
+This test of a stool sample is recommended every 2 years for both men and women over age 50.
 Patients with first-degree relatives who have had colorectal cancer, or polyps of the bowel should forego this testing and have a colonoscopy instead.
 This is true also of patients with inflammatory bowel disease and other types of bowel abnormalities.
 Please speak with your physician to decide which type of screening is best for you.

 Please click on the link below for a good summary regarding colorectal cancer and screening tests: